Woodstock Bower SurgeryKimberworth RoadRotherham, S61 1AHTel: 01709 560005

 The GDPR comes into effect from May 25th 2018

-Antenatal clinics are run by the midwives on a Wednesday morning, and 1.30 and 2.30 p.m. on a Wednesday afternoon jointly by the midwives and the doctor.
+Antenatal clinics are run by the midwives on a Wednesday all day and Friday Afternoons jointly by the midwives and the doctor.
 If you are pregnant or you have any pregnancy related problems the Midwives will be happy to see you.
 An appointment can be made as usual at the Reception desk.

 Baby Clinics are held on a Tuesday between 11.30 and 1.00 p.m.
 These clinics are run by the Practice Nurses and a doctor.
 These Baby Clinics are for well babies only, for routine assessments and checks, and immunisations.
 If your baby is unwell please make an appointment to see a doctor in a normal surgery.

 Routine smears are generally done with a pre booked appointment any day by the nurses, the nurse can also deal with contraception and general issues.
 The Well Woman clinic deals with all gynaecological problems as well as assisting with any family related problems.
 An appointment can be made through reception.

 The Cardiology/Hypertension appointments are run by the Practice Nurse throughout the week and is by appointment only.
 This deals with the routine follow-up of heart disease, angina, hypertension and other cardiological problems

 The Diabetes appointments are run throughout the week by the Practice Nurses they are by appointment only and deals with the routine follow-up and review of patients with diabetes.
 Any diabetes related problems can be dealt with in this clinic